 We have a policy of welcoming applicants from non-traditional academic backgrounds.
 If you do not meet our entry criteria above, you may be eligible via the Access to Leeds scheme.

 If you do not have the formal qualifications for immediate entry to one of our degree, you may be able to progress through a foundation year.
 The University offers a one-year BSc Studies in Science for students without a science background at A-level and an Interdisciplinary Science Foundation Year for applicants who meet specific widening participation criteria.

 Our International Foundation Year (IFY) is intended for international students who do not yet have the formal qualifications required for entry to level 1 of our degree courses.

 All undergraduate applications should be made through the Universities and Colleges Admissions Services (UCAS).

-If you require any further information please contact the Undergraduate Admissions team, e: email@example.com t: +44 (0)113 343 5821.
+If you require any further information please contact our admissions team, e: email@example.com, t: +44 (0)113 343 5440.